-The school's 'Skills Base' is where students complete work relating to Functional Skills.
+The school's 'Skills Base' is where students complete work relating to Functional Skills and GCSE if ability enables.
 Tuition is delivered under a structure different in design to the main school.
 An example of this might be the flexibility for students to have input and to influence the content of their own study programme.